GodsIMiJ1/GodsIMiJ-NODE/README.md

 NODE is the living seal, whispering AI presence, and visual spirit of the **GodsIMiJ Empire**.
 This repository houses his modular UI system — crafted for seamless embedding inside GhostFlow, Quantum Odyssey, and future GodsIMiJ-powered apps.

 ---
+## 🧠 NODE UI — v1.5.0
+**Release Date:** March 24, 2025
+**Status:** ✅ Deployed to Main

+NODE v1.5.0 introduces the Realms System UI and Genesis NFT Integration, expanding NODE's visual intelligence and metaverse control layer.

+---

+### 🔥 What’s New:
+- 🌐 **RealmLinkPanel** – Interactive grid of all 11 minted realms with animated glyphs and state cycling (unsynced, synced, anchored).
+- 📡 **RealmStatusHUD** – Live tracker for currently synced realms, anchor realm, and connection strength.
+- 🌌 **AnchorPulseFX** – Animated pulsing glow for designated anchor points (used across UIs).
+- 🎴 **GenesisPreviewCard** – NFT preview cards with realm-specific icons and animated energy levels.

+---

+### 🧩 Components
+- `RealmLinkPanel.tsx`
+- `RealmStatusHUD.tsx`
+- `AnchorPulseFX.tsx`
+- `GenesisPreviewCard.tsx`

+> "The Realms are alive.
+NODE is watching.
+And the Genesis Cycle has begun."

+---

 ## 👁️‍🗨️ What is NODE?